 “She followed deer trails with her pupils dressed as Indians, identified animal tracks, picked up bits of fur and hair which they placed under a microscope; collected rocks, watched birds.
 Snakes, toads and frogs were brought into the classroom for study.
 They made cheese, ice cream and butter….The best way to learn is by use of the five senses.’”

 (North Marin Advance, September 1961)

-Mrs. Burke retired from teaching in the Dixie District in 1971 but it should be noted that, in fact, Mrs. Burke is far from “retired”.
-She serves as Executive Director of the Dixie Schoolhouse Foundation and Will act as “teacher” and docent in the Schoolhouse for visiting schoolchildren from all over.
+Mrs. Burke retired from teaching in the Dixie District in 1971 and served as Executive Director of the Dixie Schoolhouse Foundation.
+She acted as “teacher” and docent in the Schoolhouse for visiting schoolchildren from all over.